ammario/superlint/README.md

 `superlint` is a linting system configured by user-defined Go code.
 Instead of a bespoke (and poorly documented) matching language, `superlint` lets the user define arbitrary matching and validation functions.

-`superlint` rules are **language-agonistic** and run **codebase-wide**.
+`superlint` rules are **language-agonistic** and **codebase-scoped** (as opposed to file-scoped).
 They're fast by default (lazy AST parsing) and capable of  encorcing arbitrarily complex rules.
-A custom rule can create an AST for language-specific analysis.

-For example, `superlint` can catch:
+Existing language analysis can be seamlessly interwoven into a `superlint` rulset.
+For example, a rule can import an AST parser or execute a command.

+`superlint` can catch many things impossible for other linters:
 * Each Go binary has an accompanying Make entry
 * Each http.Handler has an accompanying test
 * Bash scripts don't exceed 1000 lines of code
-*
+* TypeScript/JS code is only in the `site` folder

 ## Basic Usage